 Members belong to the Association on a voluntary basis but the general public can have confidence that members abide by the Rules and Code and Ethics of the Association.

 While the activities of Auctioneers are governed by statute, it is, none-the-less, desirable that Members of the Association recognise the social and moral obligations and responsibilities demanded of them by both the public and their peers.
 Members should, therefore, be zealous to improve the standards of the profession and should at all times act in such a way as to bring to it both honour and integrity.
-NOTE - These articles are presented here in a less gender-specific way than the originals.

 Part I -Relations Between Members

 Members shall so conduct themselves and their business as to avoid any action which may lead to a dispute with a fellow Member, and they shall ensure that at all times they act in all good conscience with the spirit of this code.

 Should any dispute arise between Members, those Members concerned shall make a determined endeavour to settle it between themselves, but should agreement not be reached they shall submit it for settlement by Arbitration.
 The Arbiter shall be a Member of the Association appointed by agreement between the parties to the dispute and the decision of the arbiter shall be accepted as binding and final.

 Should it be alleged that a Member has contravened the Auctioneer's Act or the Code of Ethics, the Member shall place all pertinent facts before the disciplinary committee as provided in the rules of the Association.

 No Member shall ever publicly criticise a fellow Member nor shall they express any opinion of any transaction of a fellow Member, unless requested to do so by one of the principals to the transaction, and their opinion then should be rendered in accordance with strict professional courtesy and integrity.